 do not drink alcohol – it can make symptoms worse

-- symptoms of labyrinthitis or vestibular neuritis that do not get better after a few days
+- you have symptoms of labyrinthitis or vestibular neuritis that do not get better after a few days or are getting worse

-- been diagnosed with labyrinthitis or vestibular neuritis and your symptoms have not improved after another week
+- you've been diagnosed with labyrinthitis or vestibular neuritis and your symptoms have not improved within a week of starting treatment

 The GP may refer you to a hospital specialist.

-- if you have sudden hearing loss in 1 ear
+- you have sudden hearing loss in 1 ear

 You may need to be referred to a specialist for tests, and possibly treatment.